Balancing Symmetry and Efficiency in Graph Flow Matching: Assessing the relevance of positional encodings

 \paragraph{Symmetry breaking via scaled positional encodings.} We control symmetry breaking by modifying the positional encodings assigned to each node.
 Let $\bm{p} \in \mathbb{R}^{n,d}$ denote the positional encoding, and $p_i$ denotes the encoding of node $i$, constructed using fixed sinusoidal functions with $d$ channels.
 This encoding is independent of the graph structure (see Appendix \ref{app:experimental details} for further details).
 We define the modulated positional encoding as

 where $\langle p\rangle_i = \langle p_i\rangle \cdot (1,\dots,1)^T$ denotes the permutation-invariant component obtained by averaging the positional encodings across nodes, and $\lambda \in \mathbb{R}^+$ is a scalar control parameter.
 This decomposition separates invariant and non-invariant contributions and allows $\lambda$ to continuously modulate the strength of the symmetry-breaking signal introduced by the positional encodings, attenuating the signal as $\lambda$ increases.
-A different scaling of the PEs is investigated in Appendix \ref{app:Normalized Sinusoidal Positional Encodings}.

 \paragraph{Symmetry restoration via in-training permutations.} To counteract symmetry breaking and encourage symmetry awareness during training, we additionally apply random permutations to the input graphs.
 We define $\chi$ as the number of training epochs between successive permutations.
 Smaller values of $\chi$ enforce more frequent permutations and stronger symmetry restoration, while larger values allow the model to exploit asymmetry over longer training intervals.
 This mechanism provides a complementary control lever that reintroduces symmetry without modifying the model architecture.
+A theoretical motivation for this prescription is presented in Appendix \ref{app:theoretical motivations}.